slurmulon/bach/docs/guide.md

 Lists are simply an ordered collection of beats to play.

-This means that each beat in the list will be played in the order it is defined, either from left to right or top to bottom, depending on how you write.
+This means that each beat in the list will be played in the order it is defined, either from left to right or top to bottom, depending on how you write it.

 Looked at another way, beats in a list will be played sequentially, for their entire duration, and will **not** overlap with each other (just like a queue).

-So this (left to right):
+So this (read left to right):

 ```bach
 [1/2 -> Chord('A'), 1/2 -> Chord('B'), 1 -> Chord('C')]
 ```

-is the same as this (top to bottom):
+is the same as this (read top to bottom):

 ```bach
 [